 Offshore development teams are a cost-effective model.
 There’s no need to pay for rent, equipment, and software licenses.
 A vast talent pool of software engineers from different countries and low hourly rates are among other notable advantages.

-However, the question arises — how to manage an offshore software development team effectively.
+However, the question arises — how to manage an offshoring software development team effectively.
 There are many problems you can face during such cooperation, like poor communication and data protection.
 Due preparation will let you know how to solve all these issues.

 Here’s what you’re going to learn:

 If you want to outsource software development services, there are three cooperation models to consider: an extended team, a dedicated team, and an outsourced team.
 The primary difference between them lies in project management.

 Types of offshore development teams

 - Extended team.
 This model stands for adding several software engineers to the existing in-house team.
 In this case, project management is on your shoulders.
 The extended team is perfect for short-time cooperation if you need to scale a project fast and meet strict deadlines.